 - The success or failure of the economic models implemented for development of the nation- state (until 2009) and of the plurinational state (since 2009);

 - The relevance of Bolivia and its socio-economic and political antecedents within the global geopolitical context;

 - New challenges for the consolidation of the plurinational state project within the political, economic, and social context derived from the unavoidable consequences of the acute COVID-19 pandemic health crisis (increased unemployment, closing down of companies, institutional crisis, etc.);

 - In general, the study of political, social, cultural, historical, economic or legal factors or events of the past or present that acquire a new hue in light of the recent socio-political crisis; or reveal the roots of the problems we face today.

 Accepted proposals will be part of a special edition (number 27) of the Bolivian Studies Journal (https://bjs.pitt.edu), to be published in print and online.
-Please send your proposal to email@example.com
+Please send your proposal (and any questions) to firstname.lastname@example.org

 The proposal consists of an abstract of no more than 300 words that includes the following: title, brief explanation of the context analyzed and a clear summary of the main points to be discussed in the article.
 Works in Spanish, English, Portuguese, and native languages of Bolivia are welcome.
 The author must also submit a short biographical note of no more than 250 words.